oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelModin_GettingStarted/README.md

 In this sample, you will run Modin-accelerated Pandas functions and note the performance gain when compared to "stock" (aka standard) Pandas functions.

 ## Key Implementation Details
 This Getting Started sample code is implemented for CPU using the Python language.
-The example assumes you have Pandas and Modin installed inside a conda environment, similar to what is directed by the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/articles/installing-ai-kit-with-conda.html).
+The example assumes you have Pandas and Modin installed inside a conda environment, similar to what is directed by the [&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/articles/installing-ai-kit-with-conda.html).

 ## License